 Lettuce is quick growing and shallow rooted, so it won’t need a deep container.
-It will also continue to re-grow, if you go the cut-and-come-again route.
-Choose a container that is 2 - 4 inches deep and fill it with dampened soil.
+It will also continue to regrow if you go the cut-and-come-again route.
+Choose a container that is two to four inches deep, and fill it with dampened soil.
 Sow your seeds and gently press them into the surface of the soil.
-Mist to keep the seeds moist and you should see germination within about 1 week.
+Mist to keep the seeds moist and you should see germination within about one week.

-Allow the plants to grow at least 4 – 6 inches tall, before you start harvesting.
+Allow the plants to grow at least four to six inches tall before you start harvesting.
 Cut or pull the outer leaves and allow the center of the plant to continue growing.Continue to 6 of 8 below.

 06 of 08

 These tiny, fresh sprouts are probably the easiest edible to grow indoors.
 They don’t take up much space or much time.
-Microgreens are just a mix of seeds of various greens and herbs, like, beets, radish, kale, chard, and basil.
+Microgreens are just a mix of seeds of various greens and herbs, such as beets, radishes, kale, Swiss chard, and basil.

 Since these greens will be harvested as seedlings, you don’t need much soil.
-A shallow (2 inches deep) tray works well.
-Fill it with soil, moisten it and scatter your seed.
+A shallow (two inches deep) tray works well.
+Fill it with soil, moisten it, and scatter your seed.
 Barely cover the seed with soil, but press gently so that the seed makes good contact with the damp soil and won’t dry out.
-Water with a gentle stream or spray to keep the soil moist and you should see germination within days.
+Water with a gentle stream or spray to keep the soil moist, and you should see germination within days.

 07 of 08

 Some gardeners have had success simply replanting the root end of scallions they purchase, after using the tops.
-I like to root the whole scallion in a glass of water.
-I plop the bunch of them in one glass with only about 1 inch of water in the bottom.
-When the roots have reached a couple of inches in length, I move them to shallow container of potting mix and let them continue growing.
-You can harvest just the green tops, leaving about 1 inch of the stem to re-grow, or pluck entire scallions out of the container, to use the white portion.Continue to 8 of 8 below.
+You can root the whole scallion in a glass of water, and plop the bunch of them in one glass with only about one inch of water in the bottom.
+When the roots have reached a couple of inches in length, move them to a shallow container of potting mix and let them continue growing.
+You can harvest just the green tops, leaving about one inch of the stem to regrow or pluck entire scallions out of the container, to use the white portion.Continue to 8 of 8 below.

 08 of 08

-We are used to seeing our tomato plants die off at the end of the season, but tomatoes are tropical perennials.
-I wouldn’t recommend bringing one of your garden plants indoors, they’re probably too large and already experiencing problems by the end of the season.
-However starting a new plant from seed at the end of summer can be grown on indoors.
-Tomato seed germinates fairly quickly.
-Once the seedlings are 3 to 4 inches tall, move them to their “permanent” pot and make sure they have at least 10 hours of light per day.
+You usually see tomato plants die off at the end of the season, but tomatoes are tropical perennials.
+It's probably best to leave these garden plants outside since they're usually too large and already experiencing problems by the end of the season.
+However, starting a new plant from seed at the end of summer can be grown on indoors.
+Tomato seeds germinate fairly quickly.
+Once the seedlings are three to four inches tall, move them to their “permanent” pot and make sure they have at least 10 hours of light per day.
 It’s a lot, but this is a fruiting plant and it needs that much light during winter.